navigating-stories/orange-story-navigator/doc/widgets/tutorial3.md

 ### Step 0: Research question
 In this tutorial, you will learn how to create a radar plot based on custom word categories in a corpus of Dutch fairytales.
 We will use a predefined Orange workflow to answer the following research question derived from Andrade & Andersen (2020):

-- How do different categories of custom words distribute across a selected story of the story?
+- How do different categories of custom words distribute across a selected story?

 We use the following workflow: